rbt-lang/rbt-proto/doc/introduction.rst

    (:math:`\operatorname{department}` maps an employee entity to the corresponding department, :math:`\operatorname{name}` maps a department entity to its name)

-   Can use regular composition of arrows:
+   Can use regular composition of mappings:

    .. math::